 Get Schooled

-Facts About School Attendance
+School Attendance Facts

 • Absenteeism in the first month of school can predict poor attendance throughout the school year.
 Half the students who miss 2-4 days in September go on to miss nearly a month of school.